Manishearth/starcon-presentation/talk.md

 §We now have a variable, PROGRAM_STRING, containing the full contents of the `add_backdoor` function.

-§When we find the "after_parsing" function, §we first the function call to it (as we did last time).
+§When we find the "after_parsing" function, §we first add the function call to add_backdoor (as we did last time).

 Then, we §parse the PROGRAM_STRING line to create a function to insert next to it.